carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 This package ships all of the available fonts, and includes files that offer the complete typeface in one file.
-It also ships fonts split up into a variety of unicode ranges to offer better performance (this is only available for a handful of fonts).
+It also ships fonts split up into a variety of Unicode ranges to offer better performance (this is only available for a handful of fonts).

 For example, if your team wants to serve a `woff2` file for IBM Plex Sans, they